Rum Cake

 Jocelyn

-Rum cake is a traditional Caribbean dessert that dates back to the days of sugar plantations, as rum is a liquor made from sugarcane.
-The most well-known version of Caribbean rum cake, known as black cake because of its intensely dark color, is a fruitcake made from a variety of dried fruits soaked in rum for several weeks or even months before being baked.
-This lighter version is made by soaking a moist butter cake in a syrup of butter, sugar, and dark rum, giving it a rich, boozy flavor.
-There’s almost a cup of rum in the cake, so it’s definitely not for young kids or anyone avoiding alcohol.
-For a similar cake that’s booze-free, try my Kentucky butter cake.
+Rum cake is a traditional Caribbean dessert that dates back to the days of sugar plantations.
+The most well-known version, known as black cake, is a fruitcake made from a variety of dried fruits soaked in rum for several weeks or even months.
+This lighter version features a moist butter cake soaked in a rich butter-rum syrup.
+There’s almost a cup of rum in the cake, so it’s boozy!
+For a similar cake that’s alcohol-free, Kentucky butter cake.

 What You’ll Need To Make Rum Cake